helios12/DataScienceProjects/readme.md

 ### Tasks
 Link: [Tasks](https://github.com/helios12/DataScienceProjects/tree/main/tasks)

+#### Task-3.
+Introduction to Comet ML.
+The goal of the task was to perform basic data cleaning, exploratory data model and building a logistic regression model.
+Diagrams, parameters and metrics have been logged to Comet ML.
+See: [Task-3.Introduction-to-comet-ml.ipynb](https://github.com/helios12/DataScienceProjects/blob/main/tasks/task-3/Task-3.Introduction-to-comet-ml.ipynb)

+For more details see: [Task-3 -> readme](https://github.com/helios12/DataScienceProjects/blob/main/tasks/task-3/readme.md)

 #### Task 2.
 Data science job analysis.
 The goal of the task was to perform data cleaning and exploratory data analysis (EDA) on a data set of data science related jobs.
 The EDA consisted of a visual analysis and of picking and performing statistical tests.
 See: [Task-2.Data_Science_job_analysis.ipynb](https://github.com/helios12/DataScienceProjects/blob/main/tasks/task-2/Task-2.Data_Science_job_analysis.ipynb)